powsybl/powsybl-core/docs/grid_exchange_formats/cgmes/export.md

  * Export IGM (Individual Grid Model) instance files.
 There is a single network and a unique CGMES modelling authority.
  * Export CGM (Common Grid Model) instance files.
 A network composed of multiple subnetworks, where each subnetwork is an IGM.

-To select one of the use-cases, use the parameter **iidm.export.cgmes.cgm_export**.

 In both cases, the metadata model information in the exported files is built from metadata information read from the input files and stored in IIDM or received through parameters.
 Information received through parameters takes precedence over information available from original metadata models.

+For a quick CGM export, the user may rely on the parameter **iidm.export.cgmes.cgm_export** to write in a single export multiple updated SSH files (one for each IGM) and a single SV for the whole common grid model.
+Specifics about this option are explained in the section [below](#cgm-common-grid-model-quick-export).
+If you need complete control over the exported files in a CGM scenario, you may prefer to iterate through the subnetworks and make multiple calls to the export function.
+This is described in detail in the section [below](#cgm-common-grid-model-manual-export).

 Please note that when exporting equipment, PowSyBl always use the CGMES node/breaker level of detail, without considering the topology level of the PowSyBl network.

-## IGM (Individual Grid Model) export

 The user can specify the profiles to be exported using the parameter **iidm.export.cgmes.profiles**.
 The list of currently supported export instance files are: EQ, SSH, SV, TP.